mukuljp/polymer_range_selector/README.md

 # polymer_range_selector
-web component built using polymer ,which can be used for range selection,comparing two items
+web component built using polymer ,which can be used for range selection,comparing  items